DhayaaAnbajagane/Baryonification/README.md

 pip install -e .
 ```

-This will keep the source files in the location you git clone'd from.
+This will keep the source files in the location you git clone'd from (eg. if you are developing on the pipeline and are making frequent edits to it)

-## Environment

-The ```Baryonification``` is designed to have minimal dependencies on external packages.
-The ```environment.yaml``` file can be used to an environment that contains all necessary packages.

 ## Quickstart